This set of VHDL Questions and Answers for Experienced people focuses on “Structural Modeling – 2”.

 d) Difficult to write

-Explanation: Positional mapping is a type of component mapping which is generally used in VHDL and it is easier to write.
+Explanation: Positional mapping is a type of component mapping that is generally used in VHDL and it is easier to write.
 But, positional mapping has slightly more chances of occurrence of an error.

 Explanation: Nominal mapping has less chances of error since every port is assigned the specific value which is not the case with positional mapping.
 So, nominal mapping can take time but it is less prone to errors.